 What is the Pathways to Politics Program for Women?

 There are specific eligibility requirements for this program.
-Applicants must:
+Applicants for the NSW program must:

 How many participants will there be?